nasa/trick/trick_source/trick_utils/SAIntegrator/README.md

 ### Member Functions

 #### ```void load()```
 Load the integrator's initial state from the variables specified by **in_vars**.
-The initial value of the independent variable for the next step will be the final value from the previous step.
+Set the initial value of the independent variable for the next step to the final value of the previous step.
 ![load](images/load.png)

 #### ```void unload()```